dosyago/WeirdJSON/README.md

 A menagerie of strange, encoded JSONs, for connoisseurs.

+JSON superset, supporting BigInts, TypedArrays, null, undefined and Symbol.

+Supports the full 17-plane Unicode 13, and codes it down to ASCII without Base64.

 ## testimonials

 > Go where no Unicode JSON has gone before.
 Go where only ASCII can!